giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 > Jacuzzi G., Olden J.D.
 Few-shot transfer learning enables robust acoustic community monitoring at the landscape scale. ** (in press).

-Although this software was developed for a particular study region and set of monitoring objectives (avian biodiversity surveys in Washington's Olympic Experimental State Forest), it is designed to be freely repurposed and we encourage its use in other applications.
-Please cite the original publication in your references and direct any correspondance to gioj@uw.edu.
+Although this software was developed for a particular study region and set of monitoring objectives (avian biodiversity surveys in the Olympic Experimental State Forest of Washington, USA), it is designed to be freely repurposed and we encourage its use in other applications.
+Please cite the original publication in your references.
+Direct any correspondance to gioj@uw.edu, and request features or bug fixes via GitHub issues.

 ## Quickstart: GUI application